-Andrew Mitchel LLC is a law firm of international tax attorneys with over 30 years of experience in international tax planning and associated U.S. tax return preparation.
+Andrew Mitchel is an international tax attorney with over 34 years of experience in international tax planning and associated U.S. tax return preparation.
 We have clients in the United States and all around the world.
 We advise most of our clients over the phone, email, video conference, Skype, etc. Clients are also welcome to visit our Connecticut office.

 Our clients typically include:

 When dealing with cross-border transactions, the tax laws of multiple countries may need to be considered.
 We have relationships with tax advisors in many countries.

 GILTI (global intangible low-taxed income) is a new type of income inclusion that applies to U.S. shareholders of controlled foreign corporations.
 We analyze planning opportunities, calculate GILTI, and help our clients understand Code §951A.

 We have significant experience analyzing U.S. tax treaties with many countries.
 Tax treaty analysis often includes limitation on benefits (LOB) provisions, residency tie-breaker rules, disclosures of treaty positions, reduced withholding tax rates, permanent establishments, relief from double taxation, nondiscrimination, etc.

 We assist foreign persons with entity structure planning for investing into U.S. real estate.
 The structure plannning considers FIRPTA rules, income taxes, withholding taxes, estate taxation, etc.

 The U.S. generally avoids double taxation by allowing a tax credit for foreign taxes paid, subject to a limitation.
 The foreign tax credit limitation is generally applied separately for income in different categories (referred to as “baskets”), passive basket income, general basket income, income resourced under a treaty, and GILTI.
 We can assist with computing foreign tax credits and the foreign tax credit limitation.